slobo/zavolaj/README.markdown

 And just use the class as you would use OpaquePointer, but with potential for better type safety and more readable code.

+Once again, type objects are used to represent nulls.

+## Arrays
+Zavolaj currently has some basic support for arrays.
+It is constrained to only working with machine-size integers, doubles and strings at the moment; the sized numeric types, arrays of pointers, arrays of structs and arrays of arrays are in development.

+Perl 6 arrays, which support amongst other things laziness, are laid out in memory in a radically different way to C arrays.
+Therefore, the NativeCall library offers a much more primitive CArray type, which you must use if working with C arrays.

+Here is an example of passing a C array.

+    sub RenderBarChart(Str, int, CArray[Str], CArray[num]) is native("libchart") { * }
+    my @titles := CArray[Str].new();
+    @titles[0] = 'Me';
+    @titles[1] = 'You';
+    @titles[2] = 'Your Mom';
+    my @values := CArray[num].new();
+    @values[0] = 59.5e0;
+    @values[1] = 61.2e0;
+    @values[2] = 120.7e0;
+    RenderBarChart('Weights (kg)', 3, @titles, @values);

+Note that binding was used to @titles, *NOT* assignment!
+If you assign, you are putting the values into a Perl 6 array, and it will not work out.
+If this all freaks you out, forget you ever knew anything about the "@" sigil and just use "$" all the way when using Zavolaj. :-)

+    my $titles := CArray[Str].new();
+    $titles[0] = 'Me';
+    $titles[1] = 'You';
+    $titles[2] = 'Your Mom';

+Getting return values for arrays works out just the same.

+The memory management of arrays is important to understand.
+When you create an array yourself, then you can add elements to it as you wish and it will be expanded for you as required.
+However, this may result in it being moved in memory (assignments to existing elements will never cause this, however).
+This means you'd best know what you're doing if you twiddle with an array after passing it to a C library.

+By contrast, when a C library returns an array to you, then the memory can not be managed by Zavolaj, and it doesn't know where the array ends.
+Presumably, something in the library API tells you this (for example, you know that when you see a null element, you should read no further).
+Note that Zavolaj can offer you no protection whatsoever here - do the wrong thing, and you will get a segfault or cause memory corruption.
+This isn't a shortcoming of Zavolaj, it's the way the big bad native world works.
+Scared?
+Here, have a hug.
+Good luck! :-)

+## Structs
+Zavolaj currently has some basic support for arrays.
+It is constrained to only working with machine-size integers, doubles and strings at the moment; structs containing sized numeric types, pointers, arrays and pointers to other structs are in development.

+Thanks to representation polymorphism, it's possible to declare a normal looking Perl 6 class that, under the hood, stores its attributes in the same way a C compiler would lay them out in a similar struct definition.
+All it takes is a quick use of the "repr" trait:

+    class Point is repr('CStruct') {
+        has num64 $.x;
+        has num64 $.y;
+    }

+The attributes can only be of the types that Zavolaj knows how to marshall into struct fields.
+Other than that, you can do the usual set of things you would with a class; you could even have some of the attributes come from roles or have them inherited from another class.
+Of course, methods are completely fine too.
+Go wild!

+The memory management rules are very much like for arrays, though simpler since a struct is never resized.
+When you create a struct, the memory is managed for you and when the variable(s) pointing to the instance of a CStruct go away, the memory will be freed when GC gets to it.
+When a CStruct-based type is used for the return type, the memory is not managed for you.

+As you may have predicted by now, a null is represented by the type object of the struct type.

+## The Future
+See the TODO file.
+In general, though, it's mostly about making arrays and structs much more capable, providing more options for memory management and supporting callbacks.
+Something missing that's blocking you?
+Talk to jnthn on #perl6 - the TODO list can be shuffled around to suit what potential users are after.
+Or just send in a patch. ;-)

 ## Running the Examples